SHIT FOR BRAINS

 “Murder…of my dog,” and they all break up.

 We chat.
 The tension in the cell disappears.
-My only worry is that some football jock gets thrown in with us.
+My only worry is that some football jock will get thrown in with us.
 Will I have to fight him?
 It is a dram.
 Instantly the jock shows up.
 He gives me the stare, which I quickly avert.
 We leave each other alone.
 Half the kids move back to his side.
 Balance of power established.
 Fatty remains out in the corner.

 ‘Sonnets’ comes out of this period.
 It takes me days to slog through the first ones where Shakespeare is trying to convince a secret boyfriend to stay straight and raise a family.